-The beautiful thing about Darwin Dogs is the simplicity of our core philosophy, which is captured in our innovative Piloting, Activity and Work, or as we refer to it, the PAW Method.
-The PAW Method centers around the belief that dogs are dogs, and that’s why we love them.
+The beautiful thing about Darwin Dogs dog training is the simplicity of our core philosophy, which is captured in our innovative Piloting, Activity and Work, or as we refer to it, the PAW Method.
+The PAW Method of dog training centers around the belief that dogs are dogs, and that’s why we love them.
 Treat humans like humans, expect cats to be catty, but the beauty of dogs is that they are dogs.
-They are beautifully simplistic!
-Not stupid, mind you, just simple.
 Minimalists.
-Beyond the necessities of life, they only require three things: Piloting, Activity and Work.

 But where does the love and affection come in?